isha-harini/isha_online_posting/README.md

 # isha_online_posting
-Script for posting to free websites
+Script for posting to the websites
 You will need to install the following onto your computer before running the script:
   1. Python - Install the python package .. not the snake.
 The scripting language ;-)
   2. Selenium - this is the package that helps us interact with the websites